jqt3of5/securenote/README.md

 SecureNote
 ======

 SecureNote is a Firefox plugin meant to store notes remotely in a host proof way.
 Gauranteeing that you'll have access to your notes where ever you are, while giving you piece of mind.
-It uses clojure for the back end.
+It uses clojure and MongoDB for the back end.

 Instalation
 ------